pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 Tags: Selenium, BeautifulSoup, requests, collections, random, urllib, carbon, tips, pprint, automation
 Slug: python-tips-carbon-selenium
 Authors: Bob
 Summary: Did you notice our [Python tips](https://twitter.com/search?q=pybites%20carbon&src=typd) lately?
 They looks more sexy, don't they?
 That's thanks to [Carbon](https://carbon.now.sh/) which lets you _create beautiful images of your source code_.
-As much as I love its interface, what if we can automate this process generating the image for us?
+As much as I love its interface though, what if we can automate this process generating the image for us?
 That's what we did and posting new tips to Twitter is now a breeze.
-In this article I will show you how I did it using a bit of `BeautifulSoup` and `selenium`.
-Enjoy
+In this article I will show you how using a bit of `BeautifulSoup` and `selenium`.
+Enjoy!
 cover: images/featured/pb-article.png

 Did you notice our [Python tips](https://twitter.com/search?q=pybites%20carbon&src=typd) lately?
 They looks more sexy, don't they?
 That's thanks to [Carbon](https://carbon.now.sh/) which lets you _create beautiful images of your source code_.
-As much as I love its interface, what if we can automate this process generating the image for us?
+As much as I love its interface though, what if we can automate this process generating the image for us?

 That's what we did and posting new tips to Twitter is now a breeze.
-In this article I will show you how I did it using a bit of `BeautifulSoup` and `selenium`.
-Enjoy
+In this article I will show you how using a bit of `BeautifulSoup` and `selenium`.
+Enjoy!

 ## Getting Ready